Tamir91/ToDoList/README.md

 # Simple app ToDoList.
-You can to add text, delete and change.
+You can to add text, delete and edit.